yipeichan/Statistical-Learning/README.md

 # Statistical_Learning_Practice

-This repository stores R code scripts of the homework and learning notes of the Statistical Learning Course
+This repository stores code scripts of the homework and learning notes of the course:  "Statistical Learning"

 Ch1 Introduction